Harvey: Too poor to flee the hurricane

 Songs these days rarely make the headlines, even when they hit the very top of the charts.
 For example, you might have to dig deep into the newspaper to find the title of even the current number one single, “Despacito” by Luis Fonsi and Daddy Yankee featuring Justin Bieber.

-Conversely, many classic songs owe their creations to headlines of newspaper articles, including one from an album by The Beatles that is celebrating its fiftieth anniversary this summer.
+Conversely, many classic songs owe their creation headlines of newspaper articles, including one from an album by The Beatles that is celebrating its fiftieth anniversary this summer.
 Much more recently, Will Butler of Arcade Fire once spent a week writing songs based on headlines from The Guardian, citing Bob Dylan as his inspiration for the idea.

 Dylan once commented that some of his songs were based on headlines, compositions that probably helped him earn the honor of receiving the Nobel Prize for Literature last year.
 One of those songs is listed below, and six by other artists who were inspired by newspaper articles.